kubernetes/cloud-provider-vsphere/docs/deploying_cloud_provider_vsphere_with_rbac.md

         port = "448"
         insecure-flag = "0"
         # datacenters will be used from Global section.

-[Network]
-        public-network = "Network Name to be used"
 ```

 Configure your vsphere.conf file and create a `configmap` of your settings using the following command: